Jump aboard this seven-day guided tour all around the circle of Iceland.

 Nature lovers should keep their eyes open when traversing this area.
 The East Fjords are the only area in Iceland where reindeer roam, but you could also spot puffins, seals or even whales and dolphins in the waters.

-During spring and summer (from April to October) we also visit Stuðlagil Canyon - the hidden gem of Iceland.
+We also visit Stuðlagil Canyon - the hidden gem of Iceland.
 Turquoise waters originating in Vatnajokull glacier run between the biggest formation made of basalt columns in the whole country, that you can admire once taking just a short walk from the parking lot.

 This day ends at Egillsstaðir – the capital of the East Iceland.
 There you can either take some rest or spend the evening soaking in Vök Geothermal Floating Pools - new geothermal SPA built on the beautiful Lake Urridavatn.
 Put your swimwear on, relax and enjoy the view over the untouched landscape.
 Pools are filled with warm waters streaming up from deeps under the lake.